 “If the Underground got their hands on this before the Corps, it might give them the edge they need to make a difference.
-If the Underground can understand this tech and whoever it was stabilised the AI… the human connection… shit Lucy,” he walks over to the kid and looks down at him.
+If the Underground can understand this tech, how whoever it was stabilised the AI, human connection, shit Lucy,” he walks over to the kid and looks down at him.

 “Lucy, you’ve already broken the code coming to see me, you know that right?
-You already know too much, shit, they’ll kill the both of us just for running that scan.”
+You already know too much, shit, they’ll kill the both of us regardless.”

 “I need those — ”

-“ — I know what they did to you Lucy,” he says, stepping up to me, those innocent eyes that lie, those eyes that have seen so much horror themselves looking right through me.
+“ — I know what they did to you Lucy,” he steps up to me, those innocent eyes that lie, those eyes that have seen so much horror themselves looking right through me.

 “You don’t know shit, Conrad,” I say.

 “I know they wouldn’t let you get out.
-I know when they turned up at your door and demanded one more mission you turned your back on them.
-I know that they killed your kid.
-We all know it was them who killed your daughter, Lucy.
+I know when they turned up at your door and demanded you come back for one more mission you turned your back on them.
+I know what they killed your kid.
+We all know it was them that killed your daughter, Lucy.
 With this boy right here, you can get the revenge you’ve — ”

 “Take what you need, Lucy.
 Just, do the right — ”